monolyth-php/reroute/README.md

 Of course, ReRoute supports parameters in URLs (it wouldn't be particularly useful otherwise).
-In order to use parameters, you must tell your router how to handle them by adding a handler.
-Handlers must implement the reroute\Parameter interface.
+In order to use parameters, you must tell your router how to handle them by passing one of the other URL classes.

-ReRoute comes with two bundled handlers: reroute\Parameter\Regex and reroute\Parameter\Legacy.
-The first is the most flexible and future-proof one; the latter handles parameters like previous versions of Monolyth did.
+ReRoute comes with a few bundled Url classes:

+- Reroute\Url\Flat, for simple URLs without parameters;
+- Reroute\Url\Regex, for full regex matching and maximum flexibility;
+- Reroute\Url\Legacy, for legacy Monolyth applications;
+- Reroute\Url\Angular, for AngularJS-style URL definitions;

 For full documentation, see the associated pages; for this readme we will use the modern Regex handler.

     <?php

-    use reroute\Parameter\Regex;
+    use Reroute\Url\Regex;

-    $router->parameterHandler(new Regex);
-    $router->state('user', '/(\d+)/', function($id) {
+    $router->state('user', new Regex('/(\d+)/'), function($id) {
         // ...
     });

 ###Named parameters###

 You can specify parameters with a name.
-The exact syntax depends on your chosen parameter handler.
-For Regex parameters, it simply follows PHP regex syntax:
+The exact syntax depends on your chosen URL class.
+For Regex URLs, it simply follows PHP regex syntax:

     "/(?'paramName':regex)/"